 Want to keep tabs on your competitors?
 Why not create a Twitter list and then add it to a column on Tweetdeck?
 Want to find content to retweet to keep your followers satisfied?
 Track relevant hashtags via Tweetdeck to keep your finger on the pulse.

 Sometimes it can feel like you’re not attracting the attention of the right people on social media.
-That’s where FollowerWonk comes in – it allows you to identify Twitter influencers in your niche.
+That’s where FollowerWonk one of the great social media tools out there comes in – it allows you to identify Twitter influencers in your niche.
 You can then make sure you’re connecting with the right people, increasing the chances that your social media campaigns will reach your target audience.

-Buzzsumo isn’t just a social media tool, but it still fits nicely into this list.
+Buzzsumo isn’t one of the mediocre social media tools, but it still fits nicely into this list.
 As with FollowerWonk, you can use Buzzsumo to identify social media influencers on Twitter.
 But perhaps the most useful feature Buzzsumo has is its ability to identify widely-shared articles on based on a topic or keyword of your choosing.

 That means it’s a great way to get inspiration for new pieces of content which you’re planning to promote on social media.
 In fact, Buzzsumo will even show you who shared a piece of content on Twitter, so you can work out who your social media content needs to impress.